USS Marblehead (CL-12): Armament changes

-During her career Marblehead went through several armament changes, some of these changes were to save weight, but others were to increase her AA armament.
+During her career Marblehead went through several armament changes, some to save weight, and others to increase her AA armament.
 The lower torpedo tube mounts proved to be very wet and were removed, and the openings plated over, before the start of World War II.
-Another change made before the war was to increase the 3-inch guns to eight; all were mounted in the ship's waist.
+Another change made before the war was to increase the 3-inch guns to eight, all mounted in the ship's waist.
 After 1940, the lower aft 6 in guns were removed and the casemates plated over for the same reason as the lower torpedo mounts.
 During the Battle of Makassar Strait, Marblehead had seven 3-inch/50-caliber guns and eight .50 caliber machine guns, four mounted atop the foremast and another four aft.
-The ship's anti-aircraft armament were augmented by three twin 40 mm Bofors guns along with twelve 20 mm Oerlikon cannons by the end of the war.
+The ship's anti-aircraft armament had been augmented by three twin 40 mm Bofors guns and twelve 20 mm Oerlikon cannons by the end of the war.

 Inter-war period

 After commissioning, Marblehead departed Boston for shakedown in the English Channel and Mediterranean.
 In 1925, she visited Australia, stopping en route in the Samoan and Society Islands and, on her return, in the Galápagos Islands.
 A year after her return, Marblehead was underway again on an extended voyage.
 Early in 1927, she cruised off Bluefields and Bragman's Bluffs, Nicaragua, her mission there to aid American efforts to bring together and reconcile the various political factions then fighting in that country.
 With one exception, Augusto César Sandino, faction leaders agreed to the terms of the Peace of Tipitapa on 4 May 1927, and the United States was requested to supervise elections in 1928.

 Marblehead next sailed for Pearl Harbor, where she joined Cincinnati and Richmond and headed for Shanghai, China.
 Upon arrival there she contributed to the show of force aimed at the protection of American and other foreign nationals of Shanghai's international settlement during operations against that city through the summer of 1927, in China's civil war.

 In addition to her stay at Shanghai, Marblehead spent two months up the Yangtze River at Hankow, and visited several Japanese ports before leaving the Far East in March 1928.
 En route home, the cruiser stopped at Corinto, Nicaragua to assist in the preparations for elections under the Peace of Tipitapa, delaying her return to Boston until August.

-During the next decade Marblehead operated with both the Atlantic (August 1928-January 1933) and Pacific (February 1933-January 1938) Fleets.
+During the next decade Marblehead operated with both the Atlantic (August 1928-January 1933) and Pacific (February 1933–January 1938) Fleets.
 In January 1938, she was temporarily assigned to the Asiatic Fleet, receiving permanent assignment there seven months later.
 Home ported at Cavite, Philippine Islands, she cruised the Sea of Japan and the South and East China seas as tension, political and military, rapidly increased in the Far East.